Accredited High School Diploma

 Excel High School is a State recognized accredited high school that serves students in all 50-States and in many other nations around the world.
 Excel High School is an accredited, Minnesota, non-public school.
 You can find Excel High School's institution profile listed in the Minnesota Department of Education's database by clicking here.

 Excel High School is a part of the Excel Education Systems Independent School District.
-Excel Education Systems School District completed the AdvancED District Accreditation process in April of 2018.
+Excel Education Systems schools are regionally accredited by AdvancED.

 Based on our national scope of operation, Excel High School also seeks registration and State approvals for States that have a process for further recognition for non-public schools.
 Excel’s accreditation is recognized by all 50-States’ Departments of Education.